Updated: February 1, 2022

 If you’ve been exploring the city all afternoon, your bound to have worked up an appetite!
-Here's where I'd go for dinner nearby:

 CAMPING | Av.
 Pueyrredón 2501: Camping is located just off Plaza Francia and is a good respite from the crowds of the market.
 Picnic tables under strings of lights, it’s got ambience.
 Rest your feet with a beer and a snack.

-EL SANJUANINO | Posadas 1515: Ya’ll, these empanadas.
+EL SANJUANINO | Posadas 1515: Best empanadas in Recoleta.
+Ya’ll, these empanadas.
 They’re damn good.

-PONYLINE or ELENA @ FOUR SEASONS | Posadas 1086:; Ponyline is the bar at the Four Seasons, is very hip, and has a mean burger.
-Elena is their nicer restaurant, reservations recommended.
-I’m not one for the fancy eating, but Elena is one of the best restaurants I’ve ever been to!
+PONYLINE or ELENA @ THE FOUR SEASONS | Posadas 1086 | Ponyline is the bar at the Four Seasons.
+It’s very hip, and is famous for its burger.
+Elena is their more upscale restaurant, reservations recommended.
+I’m not one for the fancy eating, but Elena is one of the best restaurants I’ve ever been to.
 You can’t beat the quality of their food with the high level Four Seasons service.

 LA CHOLITA | Rodríguez Peña 1165: La Cholita is very affordable.
 It’s a parilla and serves great meat at great prices.
 Order a pinguino of house wine and enjoy!

 CUMANA | Rodríguez Peña 1149: Next door to La Cholita is Cumana, if the line is too long at one, try the other!
 Cumana serves traditional food from the north of Argentina.
 Order a cazuela (or stew), like locro, or a tamale or humita, to try something different from all that steak.

 Bars in Recoleta

 Prado y Neptuno | Ayacucho 2134 | Have a seat in the mid-century furniture and order a negroni here.
 If you’re into cigars, you’re in luck with their walk-in humidor.

 Milion | Paraná 1048 | I think this bar is a MUST for any visitor in Buenos Aires.
-The stunning mansion is worth the visit alone, the cocktails and patio are just a bonus.
+The stunning mansion is worth the visit alone, the cocktails and beautiful patio are just a bonus.

 Recoleta Walking Tour Map